 Ed Holloway – KØRPT | President (email@example.com)

 Licensed in 91, I have been active with repeater building projects with some actual time on HF, VHF, and UHF.
 Being one of the last folks locally, to upgrade to General with CW before regulations were changed, I have enjoyed continuing to learn and work code whenever I can.
-Though not real active with public service over the years, my participation has been making sure the repeater was functioning flawlessly throughout the events and being ready to make the changes necessary to facilitate the clubs needs.
+Though not very active with public service over the years, my participation has been making sure the repeater was functioning flawlessly throughout the events and being ready to make the changes necessary to facilitate the clubs needs.
 Being goal oriented, it is my intent to rebuild the confidence in the club members in their board.
-Returning the club to an “Our” from a “My” is the only way to build a long lasting team of folks who enjoy and look forward to being involved in this great organization I like to call our club.
+Returning the club to an “Our” from a “My” is the only way to build a long-lasting team of folks who enjoy and look forward to being involved in this great organization I like to call our club.
 I thank you for your continued support and look forward to seeing you all at the club meetings and events in 2017!

 Bryan Leavitt – WØBCL | Vice President (firstname.lastname@example.org)